nus-cs2113-AY2425S1/ip/docs/README.md

 ### Who is Doug?
 **Doug Dimmadome** is your friendly Texan chatbot, here to make your life easy with that typical Southern hospitality.
-His main goal is to help you take note down and access your important tasks.
+His main goal is to help you note down and access your important tasks.

 # How To Launch and Use Doug
 1. Ensure that you have Java 17 installed